KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 36 : Retrieve Vehicles Below Average Engine Capacity

 The task is display all vehicles with engine capacity smaller than the average across all vehicles.

+## Problem 37 : Retrieve Vehicles Above Average Engine Capacity

+The task is display all vehicles with engine capacity bigger than the average across all vehicles.